History:

 The primary resource issues include:

-- The Council completed an comprehensive set of Yellowstone River Recommended Practices (YRRP’s) and position statements meant to complement the CEA and offer land management and structure design guidelines that address major impacts identified in the CEA.
-This information can be accessed through the Council’s website or local member Conservation District offices.
+• Providing Guidance: The Council developed the Yellowstone River Recommended Practices (YRRP’s) and position statements to complement the CEA.
+These guidelines help landowners and communities address key ecological challenges by offering practical advice on land management and sustainable structure design.
+The full set of practices is available through the Council’s website or local Conservation District offices.